-The Institute of Health Sciences (IOHS) is a private allied health school located in Timonium, Maryland.
+The Institute of Health Sciences (IOHS) is a Nationally Accredited private allied health school located in Hunt Valley, Maryland.
+The school is an accredited long distance school by the US Department of Education for financial aid.
+The individual medical programs provide medical internships at prestigious medical institutions throughout the US.
 The administrative offices are located at 11031 McCormick Road Hunt Valley, Maryland 21031.

 The school has a distinguished faculty and advisory committee consisting of physicians, technologists and lay personnel.
 With numerous clinical affiliations across the US that include academic medical centers, community hospitals, and neurology centers, the school is committed to preparing its graduates to deliver patient-centered care as valued members of the health care team.